haozekang/LiteDB.Studio.Avalonia/README.md

 # LiteDB.Studio.Avalonia
-Originally, LiteDB was a cross-platform embedded file database, but its management tools were only available for Windows.
-Based on the original LiteDB.Studio and Avalonia technology, we have refactored the code to develop a cross-platform version.
-Now you can read LiteDB databases across platforms!
+This is the Avalonia version of LiteDB.Studio.
+Originally, LiteDB is an embedded file database for cross-platform use, but it only provides a management tool for Windows.
+Based on the original LiteDB.Studio and Avalonia technology, we have refactored the code to develop a cross-platform version, so now you can read LiteDB databases across platforms!